Layer Collapse Can be Induced by Unstructured Pruning: Related Works

-Neural network pruning has gained considerable attention in recent years due to its potential to enhance model performance and reduce over-fitting.
-Its goal is to reduce a cumbersome network to a smaller one while maintaining accuracy by removing irrelevant weights, filters, or other structures, from neural networks.
-While \emph{structured} pruning removes entire neurons, filters, or channels~\cite{tartaglione2021serene,he2023structured}, \emph{unstructured} pruning algorithms remove weights without explicitly considering the neural network's structure~\cite{han2015learning}.
-Magnitude-based pruning, where the importance score to prune parameters is based on their magnitude~\cite{han2015learning,louizos2018learning,h.2018to}, and gradient-based pruning, where the ranking or the penalty term is a function of the gradient magnitude (or to higher order derivatives)~\cite{lee2018snip,tartaglione2022loss}, are the main types of unstructured pruning approaches. \cite{blalock2020state} compared the effectiveness of these approaches and concluded that, in general, gradient-based methods are less accurate than magnitude-based methods.
-Moreover, \cite{Gale_Magnitude} showed that simple magnitude pruning approaches achieve comparable or better results than complex methods, making them a good trade-off between complexity and competitiveness.
-Computationally-wise, it is broadly known that, in general-purpose hardware setup, structured pruning is able to provide larger benefits, in terms of both memory and computation, than unstructured approaches, despite the achieved sparsity rate can be substantially lower~\cite{bragagnolo2021role}.
+\textbf{Neural Network Pruning.}.
+Neural network pruning attracts attention for improving efficiency and reducing overfitting.
+Its goal is to reduce a cumbersome network to a smaller one while maintaining accuracy by removing irrelevant weights, filters, or other structures from neural networks.
+While \emph{structured} pruning removes entire neurons, filters, or channels~\citep{tartaglione2021serene,he2023structured,lin2020hrank}, \emph{unstructured} pruning algorithms remove weights without explicitly considering the neural network's structure~\citep{han2015learning}.
+Magnitude-based pruning, where the importance score to prune parameters is based on their magnitude~\citep{han2015learning,louizos2018learning,h.2018to}, and gradient-based pruning, where the ranking or the penalty term is a function of the gradient magnitude (or to higher order derivatives)~\citep{lee2018snip,tartaglione2022loss}, are the main types of unstructured pruning approaches. \citet{blalock2020state} compared the effectiveness of these approaches and concluded that, in general, gradient-based methods are less accurate than magnitude-based methods.
+Moreover, \citet{Gale_Magnitude} showed that simple magnitude pruning approaches achieve comparable or better results than complex methods, making them a good trade-off between complexity and competitiveness.
+In addition to magnitude-based pruning, a recent method called Wanda~\citep{sun2023wanda} ranks each weight by the absolute product of its magnitude and its input feature, pruning those with the lowest scores.
+We verify that the phenomenon discussed in this paper also holds for Wanda, showing its generality across different pruning criteria.
+From a computational perspective, it is widely recognized that structured pruning offers greater advantages over unstructured methods in general-purpose hardware environments, both in terms of memory and computation, despite achieving significantly lower sparsity levels~\citep{bragagnolo2021role}.
+In this work, we focus on bridging this gap: investigating when and how unstructured pruning can induce structural effects.